-Ripon is a small cathedral city ringed by agricultural and light-industrial buildings, and a fair share of the units, farm-edge sheds and trade premises around it wear profiled metal roofs.
-Wherever you find that roofing you eventually find cut edge corrosion, because the weakness is in the sheets themselves rather than the workmanship.
-A rust line along the gutter or staining at the laps is the early sign, and on these roofs the gap between an early repair and a late replacement is wide enough to be worth taking seriously.
+Ripon is a compact cathedral city, and the units, farm sheds and light industrial buildings around it often sport profiled metal roofs.
+Where you find those roofs, you’ll eventually find cut edge corrosion.
+The weakness isn’t in the fitting, it’s in the sheets themselves.
+A rust line along the gutter or staining at the laps is the first sign, and on these roofs, getting it fixed early can save you a fortune later on.

 Why profiled metal roofs rust from the edges in

-Steel sheets are coated on both faces at the mill, but cutting them to length exposes a thin band of bare steel along the cut.
-On the finished roof those edges land at the sheet ends, the side laps and the gutter line, the very spots where rainwater collects and dries slowest.
-The exposed steel corrodes, and the rust then tracks back beneath the factory coating, lifting and peeling it from the edge inward.
-It is gradual and easy to miss, which is why so many roofs around Ripon reach the visible stage along most of their sheet ends at once.
+Steel sheets get coated on both sides at the factory, but cutting them to size leaves a thin strip of bare steel exposed.
+On the finished roof, those raw edges sit at the sheet ends, the side laps, and the gutter line, which are exactly where rainwater pools and dries slowest.
+That exposed steel corrodes, and the rust then creeps back under the factory coating, lifting and peeling it from the edge inwards.
+It’s a slow process and easy to miss, which is why we often see so many roofs around Ripon show visible signs along most of their sheet ends all at once.

 Building it into a sensible maintenance plan

-Cut edge corrosion rewards being caught on a routine inspection rather than after a leak.
-A roof checked yearly, with edges and gutters cleared and any early corrosion treated as it appears, can keep its sheets for many extra years.
-The defect is progressive: moisture drawn into the lap cannot dry, the corrosion front advances, the coating delaminates and the steel thins.
-Watching for it and acting promptly is far cheaper than reacting once water is already inside.
-Things to keep an eye on:
+Catching cut edge corrosion during a routine inspection, rather than after a leak, pays dividends.
+A roof checked yearly, with its edges and gutters cleared and any early corrosion treated as it appears, can extend the life of its sheets by years.
+This defect only gets worse: moisture drawn into the lap can’t dry out, the rust spreads, the coating peels, and the steel thins.
+Spotting it and acting quickly is far cheaper than waiting until water is already getting inside.
+Keep an eye out for:

-- Coating lifting or flaking where the sheets overlap
+- The coating lifting or flaking where the sheets overlap.

-- Gutters holding water or carrying rust flakes and grit
+- Gutters holding water, or full of rust flakes and grit.

-- Light visible at the sheet ends when viewed from inside
+- Light visible through the sheet ends when you look up from inside.

 What early treatment involves

-Caught at the staining stage, the repair is contained and the building stays in use.
-The corroded edges are cleaned back to sound steel, primed with a corrosion inhibitor, and sealed along the laps and gutter runs with a flexible coating that moves with the roof and sheds water cleanly.
-The existing sheets keep their service life and the access is set up once.
-Leave it too long and the only route is replacing perforated sheets, which on a working agricultural or industrial unit is the disruption you most want to avoid.
+If you catch it when it’s just staining, the repair is contained and your building stays in use.
+We clean the corroded edges back to solid steel, prime them with a rust inhibitor, then seal the laps and gutter runs with a flexible coating.
+It moves with the roof and sheds water properly.
+Your existing sheets keep doing their job, and we only need to set up access once.
+Leave it too long, and you’re looking at replacing perforated sheets, which on a working agricultural or industrial unit is the kind of disruption you really want to avoid.

 The honest limit of an edge treatment

-Not every roof is a candidate, and we will tell you when it is not.
-If sheets have already perforated, if corrosion has spread deep into the laps over large areas, or if the coating is failing across the whole sheet face and not just the cut edges, coating the edges is money spent on steel that is finished.
-In those cases the genuine options for buildings around Ripon are sheet replacement or over-roofing, and you will get that assessment from us after the survey rather than a coating that cannot do the job.
+Not every roof is right for this, and we’ll tell you straight if yours isn’t.
+If the sheets are already perforated, if the corrosion has spread deep into the laps over large areas, or if the factory coating is failing across the whole sheet face and not just the cut edges, then coating the edges is a waste of money on steel that’s past it.
+In those situations, the real options for buildings around Ripon are sheet replacement or over-roofing.
+You’ll get that honest assessment from us after our survey, not a coating that can’t do the job.

 Survey first, then a clear scope

-We begin with a proper roof survey, photographing the laps, edges, gutters, fixings and coating so the report shows the actual condition.
-Where the factory finish is tired across the whole roof, combining cut edge treatment with a full roof coating in one visit is often the more economical route, one access set-up and one finished roof.
-We are a South East based contractor working across England, and Ripon and the wider North Yorkshire area fall well within where we operate.
-Send the building details and we will arrange a date to survey.
+We always start with a proper roof survey.
+We photograph the laps, edges, gutters, fixings, and the coating itself, so our report shows you the exact condition.
+If the factory finish is looking tired across the whole roof, combining cut edge treatment with a full roof coating in one visit often makes more sense.
+One access setup, one finished roof.
+We’re a South East based contractor, but we work right across the UK, and Ripon and the wider North Yorkshire area are well within our operating range.
+Send us your building details, and we’ll arrange a survey date.